copsTvFan/cops-episode-guide/guide.md

   stopping a burglar, but doesn't know his address.
 The father comes back and says he shot the guy in his barbershop.
 They drive over to 1626, pass right by and go in reverse.
 They jump out into North Philly Cuts & Fades and when they get inside they hear shots.
-A man yells, “Get out of my face you bitch!”
+A man yells, "Get out of my face you bitch!"
   They tell him to come out.
-The guy keeps saying, “I said!” as there are sounds of a struggle.
-He yells “kill me!” again and again.
+The guy keeps saying, "I said!" as there are sounds of a struggle.
+He yells "kill me!" again and again.
 He's at the top of the steps in the back where the man lives and is naked.
 They yell to put the gun down and come out, but have to go up and get him.
-The guy says, “I'm through, put it in the paper!' again and again.
+The guy says, "I'm through, put it in the paper!' again and again.
 He struggles, tries to bite them and they can't hold him down because he's too slippery from sweat and blood.
 He gets up and almost gets out the door by running and crawling.
 They